 Apple has recently rolled out the WatchOS 4 and iOS 11 OS.
 These updates include the “Emergency SOS” feature.
 Pressing the crown button sends Apple Watch emergency SOS alerts.
 Its purpose is to help a user when he’s either in danger or in an emergency and needs help.
 The feature, of course, is life-saving.

 That’s what happened to Jason Rowley, who tweeted about the incident earlier this week.
-It’s a problem for iPhones too, since the same alert can be triggered through the side button.
+It’s a problem for iPhones, too, since the same alert can be triggered through the side button.
 Using his watch as a sleep tracker, he ended up holding the crown button to trigger an emergency call to the police, who showed up in his bedroom at 1 a.m.”

 Apple Watch really needs a ‘I’m changing bands please don’t trigger emergency SOS or password wipe’ mode. – Colin Weir

-George Edmunds definitely didn’t seem much happy either while writing, “Pissed off getting home last night and somehow pressed emergency SOS on my phone and fell asleep woke up to loads of calls my sister thought I fell in the snow and was dying.”
-Any sort of official announcement is yet to be heard from the Apple.
+George Edmunds didn’t seem very happy either while writing, “Pissed off getting home last night and somehow pressed emergency SOS on my phone and fell asleep woke up to loads of calls my sister thought I fell in the snow and was dying.”